Compiled on: 2025-06-30 — printable version

 Organizations: groups of users, with shared repositories, teams, and projects

-Choose a name for your project (e.g. calculator
+Choose a name for your project (e.g. calculator)

-Create the unibo-dtm-se-ACADEMIC_YEAR-calculator
+Create the unibo-dtm-se-ACADEMIC_YEAR-calculator free organization on

-branch, from GitHub’s UI
+Inside the report repository, create a develop branch, from GitHub’s UI

 The volounteer should commit & push the new abstract on the feature/abstract

-The volounteer should now create a new pull request to merge the feature/abstract
+The volounteer should now create a new pull request to merge the feature/abstract into develop

-The teacher will review the changes and merge the feature/abstract
+The teacher will review the changes and merge the feature/abstract into develop